totallyquiche/better-banners/readme.txt

 === Better Banners ===
 Contributors: totallyquiche
+Donate link: https://www.paypal.com/donate?hosted_button_id=E32BJX9EWGVKG
-Tags: banner, site message, announcement, warning Donate link: https://www.paypal.com/donate?hosted_button_id=E32BJX9EWGVKG Requires at least: 4.9
+Tags: banner, site message, announcement, warning, maintenance, disclaimer, header Requires at least: 4.9
 Tested up to: 5.6
-Stable Tag: 1.0.1
+Stable tag: 1.0.0
 Requires PHP: 7.4
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Create and customize banners to display at the top of your website.
+Better Banners allows you to quickly and easily create a banner to display at the top of your WordPress site.

 == Description ==

-Better Banners allows you to quickly and easily create a banner to the top of your WordPress site.
-Customize the content and background color and create as many banners as you\'d like!
+Better Banners allows you to quickly and easily create a banner to display at the top of your WordPress site.

+Fully customize the content and background color and create as many banners as you'd like.

+Better Banners is perfect for system maintenance warnings, disclaimers, announcements, and more!

 == Installation ==

 Better Banners can be installed like any other plugin: https://wordpress.org/support/article/managing-plugins/#installing-plugins

+No extra setup steps needed -- just install the plugin and start creating Better Banners!

 == Frequently Asked Questions ==

-Is there an advanced version of Better Banners with more features?
+= Is a Pro version of Better Banners available? =

-Not yet, but one is coming soon!
+Not yet, but one is in the works!

 == Screenshots ==

-1. A simple Better Better
+1. A simple Better Better which reads "Better Banners" displayed at the top of a WordPress site.

 == Changelog ==

-# 1.0.0
+= 1.0.0 =
 * Initial release!

 == Upgrade Notice ==

-Install the latest version of Better Banners for all bug fixes and current features.
+= 1.0.0 =
+This initial release adds Better Banners to your WordPress site.